St. John USVI

 spoken on the island are Spanish, spoken by natives of Puerto Rico

-and Santo Domingo, patois, spoken as a second language by residents
+and Santo Domingo, patois, spoken as a second language by people from St. Lucia and Dominica, and creole, spoken by people from Haiti.

 In 1950, Mr. Laurence Rockefeller purchased extensive holdings